manuelbieh/react-book/basics/jsx-an-introduction.md

 ## Comments in JSX

-JSX also allows the use of comments if however they look a bit different from their HTML counterparts:
+JSX also allows the use of comments, albeit with a different look to their HTML counterparts:

 ```markup
 <!-- This is an example for an HTML comment -->
 ```

-Instead the comments are contained within curly braces and will be opened in the form of a JavaScript multi-line comment:
+Instead the comments are contained within braces and will be opened in the form of a JavaScript multi-line comment:

 ```jsx
 {